Manuscript Collection

 Scope and Content Note

-The Elizabeth Stowe Papers consist of yearbooks, newspaper clippings, letters, magazines, sheet music, prayer books, photographs, invoices, on campus related papers, envelops, letters, meeting minutes, alumna information, invitations, wills, insurance papers, genealogy books, contacts lists, Baptist newsletters, lesson plans, history books, and bibles.
-Martha Elizabeth Stowe was a Winthrop graduate of 1932 and remained very active on campus working with the Winthrop Christian Association and Gamma Delta Kappa Gamma.
-Elizabeth worked for Winthrop University for many years as a Residence Life Coordinator, graduate assistant, and as a training school supervisor.
-Ms. Stowe led the campaign in the late 1980s to get Winthrop University’s founder D.B.
-Johnson into the South Carolina Hall of Fame.
-She was very active in her church community and the local community working with children, homeless shelters, the York County Historical Society, the South Carolina Archives and History Department, the Catawba Regional Planning Council, local schools, and the National Historic Preservation Society.
+The Elizabeth Stowe Papers consist of yearbooks, newspaper clippings, letters, magazines, sheet music, prayer books, photographs, invoices, Winthrop College papers, envelops, letters, meeting minutes, alumna information, invitations, wills, insurance papers, genealogy books, contacts lists, Baptist newsletters, lesson plans, history books, and bibles.
+Martha Elizabeth Stowe (1910-2000) was a 1932 Winthrop graduate and remained very active on campus working with the Winthrop Christian Association and Gamma Delta Kappa Gamma.
+Stowe worked for Winthrop University for many years as a Residence Life Coordinator, graduate assistant, and as a training school supervisor.
+Ms. Stowe helped lead the campaign in the late 1980s to get Winthrop’s founder David Bancroft Johnson into the South Carolina Hall of Fame.
+She was very active in her church and the local community working with children, homeless shelters, the York County Historical Society, the South Carolina Department of Archives and History, the Catawba Regional Planning Council, local schools, and the National Historic Preservation Society.

 Provenance